dustinpfister/blog_posts/_posts/threejs-object3d.md

 So then this is where things can start to get a little run with it comes to playing around with rotation and position.
 There is not much to look at here, but it is a start at least when it comes to really getting up and running with three.js.
 When this demo is up and running a sphere is moving up and down along the z axis, and the box ends up facing that sphere.
 However there is doing much more with rotations than just having a box face another mesh.

-### 5.3 - Object3D loop exmaple that uses the class as a way to group
+### 7.3 - Object3D loop example that uses the class as a way to group

 The [Three.Group](/2018/05/16/threejs-grouping-mesh-objects/) constructor also inherits from Object3d and is a way of grouping objects together into a collection.
 However the add method of Object3d is in all objects that inherit from Object3d, and as such grouping can be done with any such object, including just a stand alone instance of Object3d.